GregoryPrograms/SC2-Python/README.md

 # check to see if enemy units are too close.
 As such, this function is a simpler version of attack.
 def defend(x_defend, y_defend):

-# return_to_base(rally_x,rally_y)
 # @param rally_x x location for the units to move to.
 # @param rally_y y location for the units to move to.
 # Takes in some point on the map, and moves army to that point.
-# Meant to be used to move army to base, but can be used to move army anywhere.
+Can also be used to move army anywhere
 def return_to_base(rally_x, rally_y):
 ```